simonmichael/hledger/doc/DOCS.md

 In the hledger repo, with the hledger_site repo symlinked as `./site`;\
 for each major release REL that needs updating:

-1. Cherry pick the manuals' content updates for REL (not generated files updates) from `master` to `REL-branch`
+1. Cherry pick the manuals' content updates for REL (not generated files updates) from `main` to `REL-branch`
-2. In master, run `just site-manuals-snapshot REL` to update the release manuals in the site repo.
+2. In main, run `just site-manuals-snapshot REL` to update the release manuals in the site repo.

 When these commits land in the hledger_site repo on github, the release manuals on hledger.org will update automatically.